nicholas-maltbie/OpenKCC/README.md

 This is an open source project licensed under a [MIT License](LICENSE.txt).
 Feel free to use a build of the project for your own work.
-If you see an error in the project or have any suggestions, write an issue or make a pull request, I'll happy include any suggestions or ideas into the project.
+If you see an error in the project or have any suggestions, write an issue or make a pull request, I'll happily include any suggestions or ideas into the project.

 [![Designing Character Controllers Video Introduction](Demo/sample-kcc.gif)](https://youtu.be/Hv4CQMCxSWE)